luapower/schema/schema.md

 from a common structured format.
 * you want to diff between a live database and your "on paper" schema to find out if the database was migrated properly.
-* you want to generate schema migrations (semi-)automatically.
+* you want to generate schema migrations (semi-)automatically without having to create and maintain schema versions and migration scripts.
 * you want to annotate table fields with extra information for use in data-bound widget toolkits like [x-widgets], and you don't want to do that off-band in a separate file.
+* your app has modules or extensions and you want each module to define its own part of the app schema, including adding columns to common tables or even adding foreign keys that reference tables from other modules.
 * you want to use a boolean type in MySQL.
 * you want a "shell" API for bulk DML ops like copying tables between databases with different engines.